Andrew-Jones657/andrew-jones657.github.io/GIS_Programming.md

 testMin = FunMin(theNumList)       # call FunMin function
 testRange = FunRange(theNumList)   # call FunRange function
 testVar = FunVar(theNumList)       # call FunVar function
-testStD = FunStdDev(theNumList)       # call FunStD function
+testStD = FunStdDev(theNumList)       # call FunStdDev function

 # prints the results of the functions
-print("The Summation of the samples is:",testSum)
+print("The summation of the samples is:",testSum)
 print("The mean of the samples is:",testMean)
 print("The maximum of the samples is:",testMax)
 print("The minimum of the samples is:",testMin)